Differences between Non- flowering plants and Flowering plants

 Plants have two types of leaf venation patterns: reticulate venation and parallel venation.

 Reticulate venation is distinguished by a network of veins that branch and join to form a mesh-like pattern, whereas parallel venation is distinguished by straight veins that run parallel to each other throughout the length of the leaf.
-Reticulate venation is frequently connected with broad, flat leaves, whereas parallel venation is frequently associated with tiny, needle-like leaves.
+Reticulate venation is typical of dicotyledons, which usually have broad, flat leaves such as those of a hibiscus, a mango or an oak.
+Parallel venation is typical of monocotyledons, which usually have long, narrow, strap-like leaves such as those of grass, maize, banana or a lily.

 Differences between Monocotyledonous and dicotyledonous plants